If my rental portfolio is a game, I just leveled up.

 In the meantime, the mortgage balance dropped below $60k.
 Thank you to the tenant for paying that down for me!

 According to my estimate, I have roughly $56k in equity ($116k value minus $60k mortgage balance).
 The bank owns approximately 52% and I own 48%.

 That equity doesn’t earn a return.
 I want to put it to work, but it costs money to do a refinance.
 You are signing up for a new mortgage that replaces your old one.
 Closing costs, title, taxes, appraisal, etc.

 It is a matter of balancing the benefits of compounding vs. the cost.
 From a pure numbers standpoint, it is better to put that equity to work as early as possible.
 Since my property was closing in on 50% equity, it was time.

 How it Works

 Refinancing is very similar to getting a mortgage in the first place.
 You have to submit a whole bunch of documents to satisfy debt-to-income requirements, credit score, cash reserves.
 It takes 30+ days to close.
 Speaking of credit score, having a good credit history can be beneficial for a lot of things that you are going to want to buy later on in life, such as a house or a car.
+If you are looking to rent a property, most landlords will do a tenant credit check before they go any further with renting the property.
 With this being said, if you are only just applying for a credit card, making sure you check if your eligible for a credit card, as this will save you time before applying.